Kayto/AT65C02/README.md

 * Schematics - multiple sheets
 * KiCad project files
 * Gerber files
+* BOM

 ## Software

-I have created a small repo of code for some examples I used to test and debug the rev002 board.

-Memory test

 As stated earlier Dawid Buchwald provides a suite of ROM and loadable sources in his github repo.
 This will get you on yor way to coding quickly.
 If you are struggling with a build environment then he also has great tutorial examples and even provides a docker image!
 Great work.

+I have created a small repo of code examples I used to test and debug the rev002 board.

+Memory test